-• Amendments to PFRS 4, Insurance Contracts, Applying PFRS 9, Financial Instruments, with standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
+• PFRS 9, Financial Instruments PFRS 9 reflects all phases of the financial instruments project and replaces PAS 39, Financial Instruments: Recognition and Measurement, and all previous versions of PFRS 9.
+The standard introduces new requirements for classification and measurement, impairment, and hedge accounting.
 PFRS 9 is effective for annual periods beginning on or after January 1, 2018, with early application permitted.
 Retrospective application is required, but providing comparative information is not compulsory.
 For hedge accounting, the requirements are generally applied prospectively, with some limited exceptions.